-Last month it seemed that airplanes were falling out of the sky almost daily.
-In just eight short days, a Malaysia Airlines flight was shot down by a missile over Ukraine, a TranAsia plane crashed just before landing and an Air Algerie plane was lost in a dust storm.
-Combined, a total of 462 live were lost.
-As news of the tragedies crowded the headlines and occupied the airways, it was enough to make nervous fliers reach for their airsickness bags.
+Airplanes seemed to be falling from the sky nearly every day last month.
+In a span of just eight days, a Malaysia Airlines flight went down after being hit by a missile over Ukraine, a TranAsia plane crashed while trying to land, and an Air Algerie plane vanished during a dust storm.
+Altogether, 462 lives were lost.
+These tragedies dominated the headlines and filled the news channels, making even the bravest travelers feel like reaching for their airsickness bags.

 But, before you cancel your plane tickets and strap in for a road trip, consider this.
 During the same eight days, in the US alone, 735 lives were lost in auto accidents.
 Globally, that number topped 28,000.
 Let’s take a look at the math.
 In 2012, there were a total of 33,561 traffic related deaths in the US, which comes out to 11.3 deaths for every one billion miles driven.
 In the same year, there were a mere 3 deaths in commercial airline accidents in the US, or 0.07 for every billion passenger miles flown.
 According to the numbers, driving is clearly the riskier activity.
 Yet, car crashes rarely show up in the headlines and almost no one is scared of hopping behind the wheel.